kangood/prune-admin/README.en-US.md

 ## express gratitude (esp. in public)

-The front-end of this project is built on [slash-admin](https://github.com/d3george/slash-admin) scaffolding based on the development of this, I have integrated the backend management system on the basis of this commonly used some of the modules
+The front-end of this project was built on [slash-admin](https://github.com/d3george/slash-admin) scaffolding basis, on which I developed some of the pages commonly used in the backend management system